aamerkt/agentforce-prompt-engineering/README.md

 **Author:** Aisha Merkt
 **Date:** May 2026
-**Context:** Built as part of building AI competency.
+**Context:** Built as part of prompt engineering research.
 Explores how prompt quality directly drives customer outcome quality - the same logic that applies when diagnosing underperforming AI agents in production.

 ---